oberien/das-protokoll/specification-v2.md

 Blockrefs are used to identify and reference blocks and contain all information needed to decrypt those blocks.
-It consists of the blockid of the referenced block, its decryption key MAY contain hints.
+It consists of the blockid of the referenced block, its decryption key and it MAY contain hints.
 Hints indicate that a block can be created from other blocks without needing to download the whole block if other blocks are present.
 Hints are a list of blockrefs, each with an offset and a length.
-If hints are provided, the referenced block can be created by concatenating the respective decrypted subranges of the referenced blocks each from their respective offset until their offset plus their respective length.
+If hints are provided, the referenced block can be created by concatenating the respective decrypted subranges of the referenced blocks each from their respective offset until their offset plus their respective length and then re-encrypting with the key of this block.
-This can be used to prevent the download of blocks which can be created from existing blocks.
+This can be used to elide the transfer of blocks that can be combined from local data as well.
 This behaviour can be used when changes are detected within a file.
 Given a file is currently represented as a single block and that file is changed in the middle, the file can be split into three new leaf blocks referenced from